radius-project/docs/docs/content/author-apps/platform-resources/howto-azure-resources/index.md

 ---
 type: docs
-title: "Quickstart: Connect a container to an Azure resource"
+title: "How-To: Connect a container to an Azure resource"
 linkTitle: "Connect to Azure resources"
 description: "Learn how to connect a container to an Azure resource with managed identities and RBAC"
 weight: 600
 slug: 'azure-connection'
-categories: "Quickstart"
+categories: "How-To"
 tags: ["Azure","containers"]
 ---

-This quickstart will provide an overview of how to:
+This how-to guide will provide an overview of how to:

 - Setup a Radius environment with an identity provider
 - Define a connection to an Azure resource with Azure AD role-based access control (RBAC) assignments